linslin/angular-odm/readme.md

 ```

 #### model.deleteByPk();
-Will delete a record by primary key.
+Function will delete a record by primary key.

 > {Boolean}